Join the Compost Revolution

 Coffee grounds are a source of nitrogen and are a great addition to your compost as well.
 Add together with your kitchen scraps and make sure you layer with about one third carbon based materials such as dried leaves or untreated wood shavings.
 Coffee grounds also make good worm food.
 Some people like to add coffee grounds directly to their garden as fertiliser.
 They can also be sprinkled around seedlings to deter slugs and snails.

-Worm farms are available from Compost Revolution (discount not available).
+Worm farms are available from Compost Revolution.
 Worm farms are also available in a range of shapes and sizes from hardware stores.
 A limited number of worm farms and compost aerators* are available from our Customer Service Centre in Preston for $65 inc. GST.
 Please note, worms must be purchased separately and are available from hardware stores and online.